stancl/website-1/readme.md

 ---
 home: true
-description: A superset of PHP that makes PHP cool again
+description: A superset of PHP that makes PHP cool again.
+  Plus is a work in progress, it may still change, perhaps profoundly.
 heroImage: /logo.png
 actionText: Documentation →
 actionLink: /prologue